High-Vacuum, Thermal PVD System

 The first consideration would be how to actually melt metal inside the chamber.
 Industrial systems often use a tungsten boat as these allow you to melt nearly any metal without damaging the tungsten itself.
 After some searching, I found a supplier for cheap 14mm x 60mm tungsten boats to use in the system.

 In order to pass current through this boat, I would need a fixture that could withstand the extreme temperatures.
 I did not want to risk melting my electrodes or be limited by run time so early on decided that I would build a water cooling system for the jaws.
-This would be quite the challenge as I had to get pressurized water into and out of the chamber without leaking into the sensitive vacuum system.
+This would be quite the challenge as I had to get pressurized water into and out of the chamber without leaking into the vacuum system.

 The electrode assembly is the most complex assembly of the project and is discussed below.